MSc Finance (Major: Economic Policy)

 Mode of Attendance: Distance Learning

-The MSc Finance (major: Economic Policy) is designed principally for postgraduates working on economic policy in government, central banks, other public organisations, international institutions and consultancy.
-It enables you to deepen your understanding of the principles, applications, and context underlying economic policy with a focus on policy's financial aspects.
+This programme is principally for postgraduates working on economic policy in government, central banks, other public organisations, international institutions and consultancy.
+It will increase your understanding of the principles, applications, and context underlying economic policy, focusing on the financial aspects of policy making.

 You will choose five core modules.